KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 Save this file.
 MM2 will search for it automatically on launch.

 ::: tip
-The `jl777/coins` file in [this linked repository](https://github.com/jl777/coins) contains the standard coin configuration file used in GUI software.
+The `coins` file in [this linked repository](https://github.com/jl777/coins) contains the standard coin configuration file used in GUI software.
 :::

 #### RPC password